- Looking to get into Apple stock?

 Dave Portnoy from Barstool and Davey Day Trader launched the BUZZ ETF in March 2021.
 This collection of stocks in the tech sector let traders spread portfolio risk across several companies instead of a single stock.
-Other ETFs that are heavily weighted in AAPL include Vanguard Information Technology ETF and iShares U.S. Technology ETF.
+Other ETFs that are heavily weighted in AAPL include Vanguard Information Technology ETF (VGT) and iShares U.S. Technology ETF (IYW).

 Step 5: Decide your order type